Hire Yocto Developer

 Every loT developer will admit that the Internet of Things (IoT) and embedded spaces present a wide array of options in terms of choosing Operating Systems to support their designs.
 This compounded with key physical data that can be further processed to give businesses massive opportunities in terms of detailed insight.
 Furthermore, the continuous collaboration between IoT and Yocto is set to expand the world of a Yocto developer.

-History of Internet of Things and Yocto Developers Are Involved Here
+History of the Internet of Things and How Yocto Developers Are Involved Here

 In 1999, Kevin Ashton coined the ‘Internet of Things’ phrase although it didn’t actualize for at least another decade whereby technology was able to match the vision.